jval1972/Mars3D/readme.txt

 Speed optimizations in string manipulation.
 Corrected flat scale for big flats in OpenGL mode.
 Fixed tracking missiles player weapon.
+The strength of the underwater effect can be configured from the menu.
+(Menu/Display/Appearance/Underwater effect strength)

 Version 1.0.10.747 (20220115)
 -----------------